Little Sur River: Steelhead trout

 As of 2011, fishing is limited to the fourth Saturday each month from May through October 31 each year.
 Only artificial lures with barbless hooks may be used.

+Amphibians

 Other at risk species found in the river's riparian corridor include the California red-legged frog (Federally threatened, California Species of Concern), western pond turtle(California Species of Concern), foothill yellow-legged frog (California Species of Concern), and the Coastal Range newt (California Species of Concern).